rithvikthiagu/FitLog/README.md

 - Flutter SDK (for a Flutter-based mobile or web app)

 ## Deployment
-Running Locally
+FitLog is designed to be scalable and deployable on various cloud platforms such as AWS, Google Cloud, or Azure.
-To get FitLog up and running on your local machine for development and testing purposes, follow these steps:
+To get FitLog up and running on your local machine, follow these steps:

 ### Installation